The power to put GBM on PAUSE

 - An implanted medical device (programmable shunt), skull defect (missing bone with no replacement), or bullet fragment.
 Optune has not been tested in people with implanted electronic devices, which may cause the devices not to work properly, and Optune has not been tested in people with skull defects or bullet fragments, which may cause Optune not to work properly

 - A known sensitivity to conductive hydrogels (the gel on the arrays placed on the scalp like the ones used on EKGs).
 When Optune comes into contact with the skin, it may cause more redness and itching or may rarely cause a life-threatening allergic reaction

 Do not use Optune if you are pregnant or are planning to become pregnant.
 It is not known if Optune is safe or effective during pregnancy.

-Please click here to see the Optune Instructions For Use (IFU) for complete information regarding the device’s indications, contraindications, warnings, and precautions.
+Please click here for the Optune Instructions for Use (IFU) for complete information regarding the device’s indications, contraindications, warnings, and precautions.